The coverage you need

 Don’t overlook this important aspect of team or league operations!
 Make sure your team or league is properly insured for liability so that you are not responsible for the financial and legal burden of handling a legal claim yourself.
-For further information on the program, refer to the insurance guide.

 What activities are covered by the USA Lacrosse insurance program?

 The accident and liability policies provide coverage to insured persons or teams/leagues for the following Covered Activities: